kanaria69/Mainecoco/README.md

-## The word queue is ironic.
-It's just q with a bunch of silent letters waiting in line.
+## Did you hear about the scientist who was lab partners with a pot of boiling water?
+He had a very esteemed colleague.